29 April 2020

 - Stick to your routine.
 Think about how you can best set yourself in work mode; for example, by taking a short walk before beginning work.

-- Make sure that you work ergonomically and change your posture regularly.
+- Make sure that you work ergonomically – change your posture regularly and utilize applications for exercise during breaks.

 - Take breaks just like you would at the office.
 Move around and stretch when feeling tired.